Rams vs. Seahawks prediction, odds, time, spread: 'Thursday Night Football' picks by proven model

 Eighth-year veteran quarterback Sam Darnold leads the Seattle offense.
 In 14 games, he has completed 67.4% of his passes for 3,433 yards and 22 touchdowns with 11 interceptions and a rating of 102.
 In Sunday's win over the Colts, he completed 22 of 36 passes for 271 yards, including a long of 39.
 He completed 20 of 30 passes for 249 yards and three touchdowns with one interception in a 37-9 win at Atlanta on Dec.
 7.

 His top target is third-year wide receiver Jaxon Smith-Njigba.
-In 14 games, he has 96 receptions for 1,541 yards and nine touchdowns.
+In 14 games, he has 96 receptions for 1,541 yards and nine touchdowns, as the former Ohio State standout leads the NFL in receiving yards.
 He has 25 explosive plays of 20 or more yards, including a long of 63 yards, with 454 yards after the catch and 66 first-down conversions.
 In the win over Atlanta, he caught seven passes for 92 yards and two touchdowns.
 See which team to back at SportsLine.

 How to make Rams vs. Seahawks picks